Internals of async / await in JavaScript

 Next steps

 The implementation above only covers the successful path of async / await.
 Our implementation does not handle error scenarios when a promise gets rejected.
 I would like to leave this as an exercise to the readers, as this is very similar to the success path, just the functions used are different.
-Do take a look at the Generators API to see if there is a way to propagate errors back to a generator similar to the .next()
+Do take a look at the .next()

 Conclusion